 Temporary health insurance has been gaining popularity.
-But how do you know if temporary health insurance isnt right for everyone or every situation, and there are a few key elements to understand before you purchase this kind of short-term health insurance.
+But how do you know if temporary health insurance is right for your needs?
+There are a few key elements to understand before you purchase this kind of short-term health insurance.
 Let's sort it all out.

-Temporary, or short-term medical insurance, as the name suggests, provides policyholders with limited medical coverage for a specific window of time.
-Most policies support medical insurance coverage for 30 to 180 days, with more specialized plans including coverage for up to 364 days before requiring renewal.
+Short-term medical insurance or short-term health insurance, as the name suggests, provides the insured with limited medical coverage for a specific window of time.
+Most temporary medical insurance covers 30 to 180 days.
+But there are more specialized plans including coverage for up to 364 days before requiring renewal.

 Compared to regular health insurance, a temporary health insurance policy provides only essential health benefits, and includes certain limitations regarding coverage.
-In addition to lasting only one month or up to a year, short-term medical insurance typically has a coverage amount maximum of $2 million, along with other exclusions or limitations for covered health services.
+Short-term medical insurance typically has a coverage amount maximum of $2 million, along with other exclusions or limitations for covered health services.

 Who should consider temporary health insurance?

-Despite the limitations, short-term health plans are advantageous for individuals seeking the minimum essential coverage for a prescribed period of time.
+Despite the limitations, short-term health plans are beneficial for those seeking basic insurance coverage for a prescribed period of time.

 - Dependents or students: Once young adults reach the age of 26, they are no longer eligible for coverage under their parents or guardians insurance plans.
 In addition, students, including those in optional practice training (OTP) programs, may find themselves without coverage after their student policy ends.
 Temporary health insurance plans are an ideal solution for this transitional phase.

-- Ahead of Medicare: Older individuals who retire from employment before their Medicare benefits begin can rely on short-term medical insurance.
+- Before Medicare enrollment: Older individuals who retire from employment before their Medicare benefits begin can rely on short-term medical insurance.

 - New to the U.S.: Individuals who recently immigrated to the U.S. are required to comply with insurance guidelines.
-Temporary health insurance plans can offer the limited coverage they need as they wait for a government-mandated health plan to begin.
+Temporary health insurance plans can offer limited coverage they need as they wait for employee to begin.

 - Missed the open enrollment period: A temporary health insurance plan is also a perfect option for those who may have missed the open enrollment period for long-term insurance.